gouhongshen/docs/storage_usage.md

-when the user wants to know its storage usage, it requests CN --> TN, and TN returns a global ckp and a list of incremental checkpoints. the CN needs to decode these batches stored in checkpoints and combine them with the writes in memory. the codes like:
+when the user wants to know its storage usage, it requests CN --> TN, and TN returns a global ckp and a list of incremental checkpoints. the CN needs to decode these batches stored in checkpoints and combine them with the blocks that are ready to flush. the codes like:
 ```python
 for ckp in [global_ckp, incremental_ckps] {